gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 Arguably, this is the biggest one. :slightly_smiling_face:

 One thing to keep in mind here though is that the engine I'm using for these demos is still based on OpenGL, which means that hardware-accelerated ray tracing isn't an option...
-Not a big issue, as the engine supports since its inception (circa 2015-16) an acceleration structure for ray/triangle intersection loosely based on this [reference](https://directtovideo.wordpress.com/2013/05/08/real-time-ray-tracing-part-2/) initially, which I later extended to [irregular grids](https://graphics.cg.uni-saarland.de/papers/perard-grids-preprint.pdf).
+Not a big issue, as the engine supports since its inception (circa 2015-16) an acceleration structure for ray/triangle intersection loosely based on this [reference](https://directtovideo.wordpress.com/2013/05/08/real-time-ray-tracing-part-2/) initially, which was later extended to [irregular grids](https://graphics.cg.uni-saarland.de/papers/perard-grids-preprint.pdf).

 So, this calls for a somewhat different thinking from the [current](https://www.youtube.com/watch?v=Tk7Zbzd-6fs) [path tracing](https://www.youtube.com/watch?v=waizZ-UZr7U) [developments](https://www.youtube.com/watch?v=xHQMehFJ0AY) that can be seen in games for instance.
 Specifically, the ray count really should be kept as low as possible so the framerate remains at 60Hz...